u-Sir/peek-pop/README.md

 This plugin allows you to preview links, images or search selected text on popup window, and provides ***secure, unrestricted, modification-free cross-origin access***.
 # Next coming up features demo
-## drag to preview, remember size and position for each domain
+## remember size and position for each domain

 https://github.com/user-attachments/assets/306b8c39-57e8-4beb-957c-4164e9252175